bhavnesh1811/StreamSpot/README.md

 Server Link:-https://streamspot.onrender.com

-This project is an individual project which took around five days on continuos efforts.The tech stack used in this project is around 95% Javascript(React Library) and 5% of both HTML and CSS.
+This project is an individual project which took around five days of continuos hard work and efforts.The tech stack used in this project is around 95% Javascript(React Library) and 5% of both HTML and CSS.

 Netlify Link:-https://streamspot.netlify.app/